Community Partnerships

 Dance and Literacy

 Since 2015, Young Dance has partnered with libraries in Saint Paul, Hennepin, Washington, and Dakota Counties to promote literacy through movement.
 These Dance Together classes are offered free to patrons and combine movement with storytelling, engaging pre and early readers in embodied narrative.
-Through movement and storytelling, caregivers and children deepen their relationships to one another, build a connection to their local library, and get excited about reading through full-bodied activities.
+Through movement and storytelling, caregivers and children deepen their relationships with one another, build a connection to their local library, and get excited about reading through full-bodied activities.

 I Will Dance